joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 The number of seconds in a year is 365 times the number of seconds in a day.
 The number of seconds in a day is 24 times the number of seconds in a hour.
 The number of seconds in a hour is 60 times the number of seconds in a minute, which is 60.

+Answer:

+let numberOfSecondsInAMinute = 60 // Used constant because the value cannot be different

+let numberOfSecondsInAnHour = 60 * numberOfSecondsInAMinute // Used constant because the value cannot be different

+let numberOfSecondsInADay = 24 * numberOfSecondsInAnHour // Used constant because the value cannot be different

+var numberOfSecondsInAYear = 365 * numberOfSecondsInADay // Used variable since during the leep year there will be 366 days

+print(numberOfSecondsInAYear)

 ```

 ***